HubertNdunyo/JiraDataXl/docs/operations/SYSTEM_REFERENCE.md

 CREATE INDEX idx_field_cache_field_id ON jira_field_cache(field_id);
 ```

+*Note*: The field cache table is created automatically by the application.
+The legacy `backend/core/db/create_field_cache_table.sql` script has been removed.

 ## Field Mappings Configuration
 **Note**: Configuration is now stored in the database.
 The JSON files in `config/` are reference only.